mstoeckl/latencytool/README.md

 # Status

-Currently, only an OpenCV backend has been written.
+An OpenCV and a V4L backend have been written.
 Frontends are available for terminal output, xcb, Wayland, /dev/fb0, and Qt.

 # Uses